tableau/TabPy/docs/server-config.md

   the signing keys used to verify JWT signatures.
 - `TABPY_OAUTH_AUDIENCE` is the expected `aud` claim on incoming JWTs.

-Two additional parameters are optional:
+Three additional parameters are optional:

 ```sh
 TABPY_OAUTH_REQUIRED_SCOPES = tabpy